 By Olasupo Abideen

-Olasupo Abideen is a good governance, youth investment and public policy enthusiast.
-Abideen serves as the Kwara state coordinator of the NotTooYoungToRun movement and the executive director, Brain Builders Youth Development Initiative.
+Abideen is a good governance, youth investment, and public policy enthusiast.
+He is the Global Director of Brain Builders Youth Development Initiative and also serves as the Kwara State coordinator of the NotTooYoungToRun movement.

 He tweets @opegoogle

 Nigerians can now earn US Dollars by acquiring premium domain names, most clients earn about $7,000 to $10,000, all paid in US Dollars.
 Click here to learn how to start.